Middleton Lodge

 Otherwise you can use the most beautiful room for your ceremony which looks out over the gardens where there is an opportunity to create a focal point with your wedding flowers and styling, and I recommend a broken arch or a pair of arrangements on plinths.

-A bride and groom stand holding hands at the front of a room during their wedding ceremony in Northumberland, with seated guests watching and beautiful wedding flowers arranged by a local florist behind them.
+A bride and groom stand holding hands at the front of a room during their indoor wedding ceremony, surrounded by guests and floral decorations.

 The Fig House